Aggregate-Intellect/sherpa/docs/How_To/Tutorials/document_reader.rst

 2. `execute`: This method executes the action by searching the vector database for the query and returning the search results.

-3. `name` and `args`: These properties are used to describe the action to the agent.
+3. `name` and `args`: These properties describe the action to agents that want to use it.

 Find a PDF file
 ****************

-Next, you can find a PDF file to use with the PDF reader.
-For this tutorial, we will use a paper PDF as an example.
-You can download the PDF file from the following link: https://arxiv.org/pdf/2401.07930.pdf.
-You can also use any other PDF file you have.
+Next, locate a PDF file to use with the PDF reader.
+For example, we could use a research paper like this one: https://arxiv.org/pdf/2401.07930.pdf.
+You can use any other PDF file you have.
 Save the PDF file in the same folder as the `actions.py` file.
-For simplicity, we will use the filename `paper.pdf` in this tutorial.
+For simplicity, we will use the filename `paper.pdf` in this tutorial to refer to your PDF file.

 Defining the agent configuration
 *********************************

 Next, we will create a configuration file for the agent.
-This configuration file will be directly parsed to create the agent such that no additional code is required.
+This configuration file will be directly parsed by Sherpa to create the agent such that no additional code is required.

 Create a file called `agent_config.yml` and add the following code:

 .. code-block:: yaml